Automattic/wp-calypso/docs/coding-guidelines/javascript.md

 - `map` and `filter` prevent you from yielding side effects by default, whereas the default with `for` is to mutate, unless you have an additional statement to create a new empty collection beforehand;
 - `for` inherently requires more noise to be added, as you need to set up the conditions of the loop and handle the iterating variable. _Noise dilutes intent._ Noise also makes it easier for mistakes to slip through.
 Anything from a misspelled `array.lenght`, to a rogue comma or an illogical condition — ultimately, those are technicalities that you didn't actually need to care about in the first place, yet they lead to pesky bugs creeping in.

+`for` will still have its uses, but for _most_ scenarios we have well-known higher-level terms.
+With the caveat that there is such a thing as too "sophisticated" and opaque vocabulary, by continuously learning and choosing the right functional programming iterator we collectively develop the fineness of our expression as developers centered around a common project.

 [contracts not apis]: https://twitter.com/dan_abramov/status/618757668862357504